What is a study aid?

 What study aids are available?

 - CALI (Computer Assisted Legal Instruction).
 Hundreds of interactive CALI lessons covering topical areas of law and research are available via the internet.
 They are designed to help law students understand the black letter of the law and test their comprehension of fundamental concepts.
-Get the registration password for online access here (NetID login for law students only).
+Get the registration password for online access at the circulation desk.

 - The Registrar's Office provides Cornell law students with an Online Exam Archive.
 These are actual Cornell law school exams from previous years.
 Exams are also available on the third floor of the library in alcove 5 by the soft seating area.